kendo-labs/knockout-kendo/web/Calendar.md

         };
       id: two
     - title: Using global options
-      description: This example shows configuring global options for this widget
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoCalendar.options*.
+This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
         <div data-bind="kendoCalendar: startDate"> </div>
         <hr/>